denismoulin/denismoulin/_posts/2017-03-01-founders-new-website.md

 period: 2017
 external: true
 link: https://founders.as
-date: '2017-03-01 00:00:00 +0000'
 ---

-For two years we didn't touch our very bankish looking website.
-2017 we sat down and worked on how to present ourself and our studio.
+For two years we didn’t touch our website’s very “corporate banking” look.
+In 2017 we sat down to evolve how we present ourselves and our studio.

 #### External link